Levridge-Tory/LevridgeIntegrationDocs/docs/Agriculture_Tax.md

 Levridge allows users to assign multiple agriculture tax groups to Customers, Customer addresses, Vendors, Vendor addresses, and Items.

+   - Items can be assigned one Item Sales Tax Group from each of the four Agricultural Tax Types.
+   - Customers, Vendors, and the addresses can be assigned as many Sales Tax Groups from each of the Agricultural Tax Types as needed.

 Agricultural Taxes are categorized into one of three different Agricultural Tax Types:

 1. Tonnage Tax